Dropping In

 Some sports have a culture that can be intimidating.
 Skateboarding is one of those sports, and not just for the middle-aged.
 I first started skating as a ten-year-old back in the late ’80s.
 It was my favorite thing in the world and, as far as I knew, it was a wholly West Coast endeavor.
 I lived in New Jersey but I loved vert ramps and the Bones Brigade and wore my hair long and swept over like Tony Hawk and I had hot pink G&S trucks on my Steve Caballero dragon deck.
 And then the October 1989 issue of Thrasher came out, the iconic NYC issue, filled with gritty photos of lower Manhattan street skaters who looked angry and unconcerned with California dreaming.
 It was a sign of things to come.

 Over the next decade, the focus of skateboarding shifted from half pipes and sunny swimming pools to hand rails, city steps, and 360° flips.
 The sport came out from behind the laid-back shadow of surfing and was adopted by an urban asphalt aggressiveness; a playful rebelliousness replaced by a stance more ironic and anti-social.
 At least that’s how I perceived it.
 The fashions changed.
 The music changed.
 You’ve seen Kids.
 You know what I mean.
 It was an aesthetic shift that I bought in to but always struggled with.
-As the years passed, I started losing interest in skating, hastened by the time a teenaged Bam Margera sarcastically barked at me “nice fucking Pearl Jam shirt” during a big group session at the underground in Philadelphia.
+As the years passed, I started losing interest in skating, hastened by the time a teenaged Bam Margera sarcastically barked “nice fucking Pearl Jam shirt” at me during a big session at the Philadelphia underground.

 Skateboarding’s cultural transition was partly to blame for my disillusionment, but really, I’d been hitting a wall anyway.
 There was a certain level of risk I was never able to take on.
 On half-pipes, in pads, I had courage.
 On the street, my tricks plateaued; I was good but I didn’t want to go any further, faster, or higher.
 I liked to tell people that I needed to stay unbroken for baseball and hockey, both of which I played into college.
 The truth is, I was afraid, and Bam Margera had nothing to do with it.